actions/toolkit/packages/github/README.md

 console.log(pullRequest);
 ```

-You can also make GraphQL requests:
+You can also make GraphQL requests.
+See https://github.com/octokit/graphql.js for the API.

 ```js
 const result = await octokit.graphql(query, variables);